-But today things are about to change, because a website called AmOne wants to help.
+But today things are about to change, because a website called Fiona wants to help.

 The benefit?
 You’ll be left with one bill to pay each month (much more manageable).
-And because personal loans have lower interest rates (AmOne rates start at 3.99% APR), you’ll get out of debt that much faster.
+And because personal loans have lower interest rates, you’ll get out of debt that much faster.

 Plus: No credit card payment this month.